-These Detailed Sexual Fantasies Are Better Than
+These Detailed Sexual Fantasies Are Better Than "Fifty Shades Of Grey"

 Not only are sexual fantasies totally normal, but they allow us to explore our sexuality in a space that’s super safe: our imaginations.
 For couples in long-term relationships, sharing sexual fantasies with one another can renew excitement, writes certified sex therapist Marty Klein in an article about erotic role-playing.
 But whether they’re shared with a partner or kept in mind for solo pleasure, sexual fantasies can be pretty fantastic.

 While some fantasies — such as having sex in a romantic or unexpected location — are fairly common, others are completely random or personal.
+It could involve bondage, sexy foreplay, cuddling, or dirty talk.
 Whatever your sexual fantasy is, though, it’s probably not as out-of-the-ordinary as you might think.

 To give you a peek into what actual people are fantasizing about (because who isn’t wondering, right?), we asked readers and R29 staffers to anonymously share their go-to sexual fantasy.
 So read on and dream on, y’all.